Do you have what it takes to be a part of the SDSU MHIRT program?

-Application deadline.
-Your complete application [application form, transcripts, personal statement and letters of recommendation] must be received by midnight on December 16, 2016.
+Application deadline has been extended to March 15.
+Your complete application packet [application form, transcripts, personal statement and letters of recommendation] must be received by midnight on March 15, 2021.
 Incomplete submissions will not be considered.
-You can send an unofficial transcript with your application, but the official transcript must arrive by January 13, 2017.
+You can send an unofficial transcript with your application, but the official transcript must arrive by April 15, 2021.

 Acceptance announcements and packets sent out.

 Accepted trainees must return their acceptance package, including travel insurance and stipend forms.
 All fellows without a passport valid for 6 months past November, 2021 must either apply for their passport or renew their current passport at their own expense.
 Accepted fellows must return completed acceptance packet or forfeit fellowship offer.